ourpalace/ourcord/CONTRIBUTING.md

 > __NOTE:__ Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch.

+As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
+As long as the change does not affect functionality, some likely examples include the following:
+* Spelling / grammar fixes
+* Typo correction, white space and formatting changes
+* Comment clean up
+* Bug fixes that change default return values or error codes stored in constants
+* Adding logging messages or debugging output
+* Changes to ‘metadata’ files like Gemfile, .gitignore, build scripts, etc.
+* Moving source files from one directory or package to another

 ## How to report a bug